-Get started with apps for Office by using Napa Office 365 Development Tools from your browser to create a basic content, task pane, or mail app for Excel, Outlook, PowerPoint, Project, or Word.
+Get started with Office Add-ins by using Napa Office 365 Development Tools from your browser to create a basic content, task pane, or Outlook add-in for Excel, Outlook, PowerPoint, Project, or Word.

 Applies to: Access apps for SharePoint | apps for Office | Excel | Office Add-ins | Outlook | PowerPoint | Project | Word

-You can create a simple app for Office using Napa.
+You can create a simple Office Add-in by using Napa.

 Here's what you need to do that: